rwcarlsen/converse/notes.md

 * Participants in a conversation are controlled by the upspin Access file.
 Access can be controlled, revoked, etc. at any time by just the normal upspin Access control methods.

+* The conversations directory must provide create access to all people who you want to be able to start conversations with you from their end.